 The Cognocenti Café in The Northwest Building provides Starbucks espresso drinks and a light meal option to residents and students.

 On-campus recreational facilities include a full gym, playing fields and tennis courts.
 A variety of fitness classes are held in Robson Hall.
-In addition, Recreation Services offers a variety of team sports for students of all levels of ability.
+In addition, Recreation offers a variety of team sports for students of all levels of ability.

 International Student Programs is a department of Student Life that works to promote cultural awareness and provide a comfortable, helpful atmosphere for international students away from home.